Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Preliminary

 \subsection{General Spectral Decomposition}

-One of the main goals of signal analysis is to represent a signal sparsely and yet precisely.
-To achieve this goal there are many applications and methods.
-Decomposing signals through PDE analysis often involves the approximated solution \eqref{eq:PDE} formulated as,
+One of the main goals of signal analysis is to represent a signal sparsely, yet precisely.
+We focus here on approximating a solution to a PDE, \eqref{eq:PDE}, by a decomposition of the form,